shanmugharajk/react-card-game/README.md

 - Improve the build system.
 - Create a roadmap.
-- User redis to store the game data.
+- Use redis to store the game data.
 - Deploy in heroku with docker image.
-- Build a project site with architectue, how to play and demo.
+- Build a project site explaining the architectue, how to play and demo etc..